top of page

 By presenting the user with the power to grow a garden despite uncontrollable difficulties, the game hopes to help the user develop a healthy internal dialog.

-Design Specifics:
+Design Specifics

 The user would be walking through a garden scene with brightly colored flowers and plants, which will periodically be affected by things in the environment, e.g. bad weather.
-By forming a positive affirmation using an in-game menu and saying it out loud at the same time, the user can revive the plants.
-Occasionally, weeds will also grow, which users will have to chop down using their controllers.

 The main takeaways from the Q and A and readings that we focused on were providing visual feedback and incorporating the exercises into an experience that keeps the user engaged, motivated, and in a positive headspace.

-Project Goals:
+Project Goals

 To gradually restore, or at least improve, the functionality of a patient who has limited arm mobility due to stroke, surgery, or other injuries.

-Design Specifics:
+Design Specifics

-The user will gradually attempt to climb a mountain, on the other side of which is a waterfall.
-They will be guided up the mountain using various commands, which will get them to make certain movements, which are in line with some of the ‘Thrower’s Ten’ exercises but will also facilitate the simulation of climbing.
-Over time, the user will ideally regain strength and functionality in the affected arm.
+They will be guided up the mountain using various commands, which will get them to make certain movements, which are in line with ‘Thrower’s Ten’ exercises but will also facilitate the simulation of climbing.

-Intended Design Outcome/Effect:
+Intended Design Outcome/Effect

 The user should climb a mountain through completing exercises.
 Some form of visual guide will appear on the rock face to inform the user of how to complete the movement.
 By developing a visually interesting landscape the patient will be encouraged and informed as to how to climb along with being motivated to see from a better point of view.
 Audio and visual cues will increase motivation to continue.
-The design will combine techniques of both rock climbing and traditional physical therapy to execute a realistic and effective way of coordinating the body while building mental and physical endurance, and experiencing an affirming and relaxing environment.

-FINAL DELIVERABLES
+FINAL DELIVERABLE

 NB: There are some drops in video quality due to file size and connectivity issues; we are currently working on producing a higher-quality 360° walkthrough.
 However, the build (optimized for the HTC Vive and Windows) can be found and downloaded at this link.

-KEY TAKEAWAYS & FUTURE GOALS
+KEY TAKEAWAYS

 For this project, I spearheaded the scripting, in addition to contributing to the scene building, visual design, and overall UX.
 As part of the process, I taught myself C# from scratch.
 Although I was familiar with JavaScript, which has a lot of structural similarities, this was still a fairly steep learning curve in terms of syntax, especially in regards to interfacing with Unity.